FK Partizan: Crest and colours

-By 1992, with Yugoslavia fragmenting, instead of "Jugoslovensko Sportsko Društvo", the word "Fudbalski klub" ("football club") were inserted and this crest remains in use too this day.
+By 1992, with Yugoslavia fragmenting, instead of "Jugoslovensko Sportsko Društvo", the word "Fudbalski klub" ("football club") were inserted and this crest remains in use to this day.
 The author of the crest was academic painter Branko Šotra.
 In the 2007–08 season, Partizan won its 20th national championship and added two stars above their crest, symbolizing the 20 titles won.
 However, there is an alternative crest, which Partizan supporters call the "shovel" but it is never used in official matches.

 For most of its history, Partizan has played in black and white striped jerseys, but during its earliest days it used entirely dark red, blue or white jerseys.
 In 1950, Partizan briefly had an all-white shirt with a blue diagonal stripe, besides an all blue shirt.
 From 1952, the first red-blue striped and quartered jerseys appeared.
 In 1957, the club was on tour in South America and after a friendly game with Juventus, a president of the Italian club, Umberto Agnelli, donated the club two sets of black and white jerseys.
 Since then, Partizan has played mainly in black and white striped shirts, with black or white shorts and socks.
 But there were exceptions, like in 1974, when they wore a black and white hooped shirt, and 1982, when they have played in a plain white jerseys with a thick black stripe across them.
 In 1990, the red and blue jersey returned after more than 30 years, in an away match against Hibernians during the UEFA Cup campaign.
 All this time, the away shirts have been mostly either all white or occasionally red-blue striped, but in recent years an all-black strip is usually used.